jsc329/ammonitorwiki/01-introduction.md

   - caret \[8\] - provides machine learning functions for refining the performance of automated detection via **monitoR** templates.

-These should be automatically installed when you install **AMMonitor**.
-If not, use the `install.packages()` function to do so manually.
+These packages should be automatically installed when you install **AMMonitor**.
+If not, use the `install.packages()` function to install them manually.

 # Cloud-Based Account